 - Supports dual display to have a dedicated presentation screen

 - 20x zoom lets you see every detail in the meeting room

-The Lifesize® Icon 800™ is designed to bring large, all-hands rooms and auditoriums to life with video collaboration.
+The new Lifesize® Icon 900™ is designed to bring large all-hands rooms, classrooms and auditoriums to life with video collaboration.
 It integrates with custom third-party solutions and fits perfectly into a broader communication ecosystem.
-When combined with Lifesize® Camera 10x™ and Lifesize Phone HD, Lifesize Icon 800 delivers an unforgettable collaborative experience to big audiences.
+When combined with cutting-edge video and audio devices, the Lifesize Icon 900 delivers an unforgettable collaborative experience to big audiences.

-- Supports multiple video and audio inputs and outputs for cameras, displays, speakers, microphones and more
+- Supports multiple 4K video and audio inputs and outputs for cameras, displays, speakers, microphones and more

 - Rack-mountable design for secure installation